pinot-contrib/pinot-docs/configuration-reference/functions/distinctcounthllplusmv.md

 # DISTINCTCOUNTHLLPLUSMV

-Returns an approximate distinct count using HyperLogLogPlusPlus in a group
+Returns an approximate distinct count using HyperLogLogPlusPlus in a group.

 ## Signature